Alexis Ren Shows Off Killer Abs In Impossibly Small Tube Top

 It may not be every day that model Alexis Ren posts photo updates for her legion of fans but when she does — she definitely makes a big splash.

 As fans of the social media star know, Ren has amassed a very impressive fan base on Instagram alone with 13 million followers.
-In fact, the bombshell is so popular that she even appeared on a recent season of Dancing With the Stars.
+In fact, the bombshell is so popular that she even appeared on a recent season of Dancing with the Stars.
 But now that her time on network television is over, Alexis is continuing to dazzle her fans with plenty of sexy, social media updates.

 Over the weekend, the brunette beauty took to her Instagram account to do what she does best — show off her amazing figure.
 In the image, the 22-year-old stands against a beautiful wall that is covered with pink-colored flowers.
 Ren appears to be almost makeup free in the image, wearing her long, dark locks down and straight.
 The beauty’s amazing figure is fully on display in the photo in a mustard-colored tube top that leaves very little to the imagination, showing off her toned abs.